Nissequogue, New York: Demographics

+Education

+The entire village is served by the Smithtown Central School District.

 Government

-As of July 2022, the Mayor of Nissequogue is Richard B. Smith, the Deputy Mayor is James F. Donahue, and the Village Trustees are Michael Grosskopf, Kurt J. Meyer, and Maureen C. Potter.
+As of January 2026, the Mayor of Nissequogue is Richard B. Smith, the Deputy Mayor is Kurt J. Meyer, and the Village Trustees are Russell J. von Frank II, Cynthia S. Marsh, and George Gavaris.

+The Nissequogue Police Department covers the entire village.
+It is still covered by the Nissequogue Fire Department to this day.

 Parks and recreation

 The Nissequogue River, one of the major landmarks in the village.

 Nissequogue's most popular parks are Long Beach Town Park, Short Beach, The David Weld Sanctuary, and The Boney Lane Farm located on the old Boney Lane now known as Short Beach Road.